Freskoko/CycleTrafficWeather/INF161report.md

 ### Considered Features that were decided against

-- *Total traffic in retning danmarkplass*,
+- *Total traffic in retning Danmarkplass*,
-- *Total traffic in retning florida*,
+- *Total traffic in retning Florida*,

 <p> The reason adding this coloumn doesnt work is, well, if we know how much traffic there is, there is no point in guessing how much traffic there is.
 </p>